jparkhouse/hanabi-tracker/README.md

 ## Features

 Currently, the app features the ability to choose between 3-5 cards, apply hints, and play or discard cards.
+Currently supports:
-Currently supports No variant (standard 5 suits), Rainbows (a multicolour suit), Black (a colourless suit), and Rainbows and Blacks (both the multicolour and no colour suits) are usable.
+- No variant (standard 5 suits)
+- Rainbows (a multicolour suit)
+- Black (a colourless suit)
+- Rainbows and Blacks (both the multicolour and no colour suits).

 ## Technical